qianweicheng/rasa/edo_pro/rasasc_jeff/data/nlu.md

 - what is the difference between easilydo email compared to the apple mail app?
 - What's the difference between Email - EasilyDo Mail and the Apple Mail app that comes on your iPhone?
 - Hello, What's the difference between Email - EasilyDo Mail and the Apple Mail app that comes on your iPhone?
+- what is the green icon that apears beside my email?

 ## intent:draft_and_send_mail
 - How do I draft and send a new email?